noobcoding23/Linux-cmd/README.md

 # Linux-command

-Just some linux terminal shortcuts and github commands to use.s
+Just some linux terminal shortcuts and github commands to use